Dave Hull: Career

 Hull worked closely with The Beach Boys, The Dave Clark Five and The Rolling Stones during that period.
 In December 1965, Hull opened his "Hullabaloo" teen club on Sunset Blvd. in Hollywood.

 Dave appeared (using the name David Hull) as a talent contest manager in an October 1966 episode of The Monkees.

 Dave Hull was the first guest host on the nationally syndicated American Top 40 program, week ending November 6, 1971.
 He was heard in Los Angeles at the time on KGBS.
 His hilarious "Dial-a-Weirdo" call-in show on KGBS was syndicated nationally for a while in the mid 1970s.

 Hull hosted the nationally syndicated TV show Matchmaker in the late 1980s, reportedly seen in over 100 markets, a video version of his late 1970s Lovelines program heard on KMPC.

-Hull held the 6 PM-to-midnight slot on one of the country's few remaining beautiful music stations, KWXY in Cathedral City, from 1994 until his retirement in January 2010.
+Hull held the 6 PM-to-midnight slot on one of the country's few remaining beautiful music stations, KWXY in Cathedral City, California. from 1994 until his retirement in January 2010.
 He also remained active as a voiceover artist for national radio and television commercials.
 He lived in Palm Springs California.
 Hull's book, Hullabaloo!: the (Mis)Adventures of L.A.
 Radio Legend Dave Hull was released in January 2013.